pxiaccount/pxiaccount/README.md

 # Welcome
 Hello I'm pxiaccount.
 I come from Thailand.
-I'm programmer I've be coding since 2021 until now.
+I'm person who programming as a hobby I've be coding since 2021 until now.
 Currently I'm interested and learning on C++ and Shell language.

 # Skills
 - JavaScript - Intermidiate